oKermorgant/slider_publisher/README.md

 This packages proposes a slider-based publisher node similar to the joint_state_publisher, but that can publish any type of message.

 Several examples are given:
-*   roslaunch example.launch for 1 topic (cmd_vel)
+*   roslaunch example.launch for timestamped Twist (cmd_vel)
-*   roslaunch example.launch file:=VelocityStamped.yaml for timestamped Twist
+*   roslaunch example.launch file:=Twist.yaml for non-timestamped Twist
 *   roslaunch example.launch file:=VelPose.yaml for 2 topics (Twist + Pose)
 *   roslaunch example.launch file:=MultiArray.yaml for a topic with 4 floats